What is so unique about the Mariposa volunteer opportunity?|

 surroundings of La Concha.

-- If you wish to come with a group to do service/volunteer work as part of an educational trip, then please see the section
+- If you wish to come with a group to do service/volunteer work as part of an educational trip, then please see the sections

-on "Group Service and Educational Trips".
+called "Accommodations/Group Study Centre" and "Prices/Group Study Centre".
 If, however, you are travelling as an individual,

 then we can find you a volunteer placement as an individual.